 Q 38: What is a health reimbursement arrangement?

 In a health reimbursement arrangement (HRA), an employer may offer employees tax-free funds they can use to buy health coverage.
 There are different types of HRAs.
-In an integrated HRA, an employer may offer funds instead of a group health plan to some or all employees.
+In an individual coverage HRA, an employer may offer funds instead of a group health plan to some or all employees.
 The employees use the funds to buy individual market health plans for themselves and their families.
 In an excepted benefits HRA, an employer may offer funds and a group health plan.
 The employees and their families may use the HRA funds to buy health coverage other than comprehensive health coverage, such as dental and vision coverage or short-term, limited duration health insurance.

 A Medicare-eligible employee can have an HRA if the employee is enrolled in a health care flexible spending account (HCFSA).
 The employer can pay Medicare Part B and Part D premiums for active employees only if the employer payment plan is integrated with the group health plan.
 (See Department of Labor rules.)